How

 around and find out what is available.
 There are

-over 20 shops and CJ750 sidecars range about from
+about 10shops and CJ750 sidecars range about from

 7,000RMB to over 60,000RMB.
 It really depends